THE PERSONALITY PROCESS

 They indicate a real necessity for a radically different perspective regarding Personality; one which can empower us to take control of our lives.
 Disassembling our thoughts into their component processes not only yields a workable and understandable concept of personality, it clearly shows how thinking errors are responsible for our problems and how we can correct erroneous thinking habits.
 Personality becomes a process for empowering the individual.

-From this perspective of how humans use information and process their thoughts, “Personality” can be defined as “situationally specific use of knowledge and skills in differing situations.
+From this perspective of how humans use information and process their thoughts, “Personality” can be defined as the situation specific use of our knowledge and skills.
 Another way to look at personality is that it is a unique collection of thinking processes each individual develops which define, predict, facilitate, and limit that individual’s ability to interact with his or her environment.”

 “Personality traits” are the individual thought processes (actions or reactions) chosen among that either dictate how to behave, or potentially give the individual a strategic advantage, in differing situations.

 If we want to see how these definitions may correlate to real life, consider this.
-The ability to choose among personality traits and respond appropriately to differing situations is, in and of itself, an indicator of successful functioning of the personality.
+The ability to choose among personality traits and respond appropriately to differing situations is, by itself, an indicator of successful functioning of the personality.
 Wow.
 If our personality is functioning well, we respond appropriately in different situations.
 This appears to be so obviously true it needs no proof.

 Habituation is the process our brain uses to turn a learning experience into a habit.
 All that is needed to form a new habit is repetition.
 This is the basic process by which trait function or dysfunction is established.
 Either we learned to process that trait appropriately, or we didn’t.
 Our brain doesn’t care.
 Caring is a different process.